jeffbass/yin-yang-ranch/README.rst

 electronics.
 I control the hardware with Python programs that use computer vision, OpenCV, Numpy, pandas, and the PyZMQ messaging library.
-I use the Raspberry Pi GPIO Python module to control lights (e.g., to light the water meter) and irrigaion valves.
+I use the Raspberry Pi GPIO Python module to control lights (e.g., to light the water meter) and irrigation valves.

-I currently have 2 repositories on GitHub: this one (which has just a few docs and code files so far) and
+I currently have 3 repositories on GitHub:
+1. this one (which has just a few docs and code files so far)
+2. `imagezmq: Transporting OpenCV images. <https://github.com/jeffbass/imagezmq>`_
+3. `imagenode: Capture and Send Images and Sensor Data. <https://github.com/jeffbass/imagenode>`_

-`imagezmq: Transporting OpenCV images. <https://github.com/jeffbass/imagezmq>`_ I wrote **imagezmq** to move images taken by Raspberry Pi computers to hub computers for image processing.
+**imagezmq** moves images taken by Raspberry Pi computers to hub computers for image processing. **imagenode** runs on multiple RPi computers, continuously capturing images, detecting motion, and gathering sensor data (e.g. air and soil temperatures).
 I use a variety of computer vision techniques implemented in Python.
 I have programs that can read the water meter.
 Or tell if that critter moving behind the barn is a coyote or a racoon.